 Again, you won’t purposefully publish content that makes your business look bad.
 So, you need to pay attention to customer experience and all the elements that affect how people feel on your website.

 This includes speed site, design elements, type of language used, the quality of your content, and other variables.

 That said, your website is not the only channel you need to monitor.

 Third-party platforms that collect customer reviews from your target market also need to be analyzed on a regular basis, not to mention local listing sites and social networks.

 A review site is a platform that allows people to share their experience with a company’s products or services.

-The goal of these platforms is to help users make an informed decision based on what clients had to say about a business.
+The goal of these platforms is to help users make informed decisions based on what clients have to say about a business.

 Some of the most popular review sites include TripAdvisor, Yelp, and Google Reviews.
 Creating or claiming your profile on all of these is essential.